 Any system at your organization that requires heightened security for determining who should gain access can and should use PIV for authentication.
 While PIV credentials can be used for authentication on almost any system, they are especially useful for systems that protect sensitive information.

 - All authentication for all privileged users, including servers, networks, and applications;

 - All network authentication for all users;

 - All application authentication for all users of an application that protects or contains sensitive information; and

 - Access to facilities and buildings.

 Where Can I Find the Standards?

 Review the information on this site if you are interested in PIV credentials or work on using PIV credentials.

-To review the Standards, there is a National Institute for Science and Technology (NIST) website with all PIV related Standards.
-Links to some of the most common Standards:
+To review the standards, there is a National Institute for Science and Technology (NIST) website with all PIV-related standards.
+Here are links to some of the most common standards:

 - FIPS-201 specifies the issuance and management of PIV credentials.